Hungarian Revolution of 1956: Soviet invasion

-On 1 November, Imre Nagy received reports that Soviet forces had entered Hungary from the east and were moving towards Budapest.
+On 1 November, Nagy received reports that Soviet forces had entered Hungary from the east and were moving towards Budapest.
 Nagy sought and received assurances, which proved to be false, from Soviet Ambassador Yuri Andropov that the Soviet Union would not invade.
-The Cabinet, with János Kádár in agreement, declared Hungary's neutrality, withdrew from the Warsaw Pact and requested assistance from the diplomatic corps in Budapest and Dag Hammarskjöld, UN Secretary-General, to defend Hungary's neutrality.
+The Cabinet, with Kádár in agreement, declared Hungary's neutrality, withdrew from the Warsaw Pact and requested assistance from the diplomatic corps in Budapest and Dag Hammarskjöld, UN Secretary-General, to defend Hungary's neutrality.
 Andropov was asked to inform his government that Hungary would begin negotiations on the removal of Soviet forces immediately.

 On 3 November, a Hungarian delegation led by Defence Minister Pál Maléter was invited to attend negotiations on Soviet withdrawal at the Soviet Military Command at Tököl, near Budapest.
 At around midnight that evening, General Ivan Serov, Chief of the Soviet Security Police (KGB) ordered the arrest of the Hungarian delegation, and the next day, the Soviet army again attacked Budapest.

 The second Soviet intervention, codenamed "Operation Whirlwind", was launched by Marshal Ivan Konev.
 The five Soviet divisions stationed in Hungary before 23 October were reinforced; Soviet forces soon reached a total strength of 17 divisions.
 The 8th Mechanized Army under command of Lieutenant General Hamazasp Babadzhanian and the 38th Army under Lieutenant General Hadzhi-Umar Mamsurov from the nearby Carpathian Military District were deployed to Hungary for the operation.
 Some rank-and-file Soviet soldiers reportedly believed they were being sent to East Berlin to fight German fascists.
 By 21:30 on 3 November, the Soviet Army had completely encircled Budapest.

 At 03:00 on 4 November, Soviet tanks penetrated Budapest along the Pest side of the Danube in two thrusts: one up the Soroksári road from the south and the other down the Váci road from the north.
 Thus, before a single shot was fired, the Soviets had effectively split the city into two, controlled all bridgeheads and were shielded to the rear by the wide Danube River.
 Armoured units crossed into Buda and, at 04:25, fired the first shots at the army barracks on Budaörsi Road.
 Soon, Soviet artillery and tank fire were heard in all of the districts of Budapest.
 Operation Whirlwind combined air strikes, artillery, and the co-ordinated tank–infantry action of 17 divisions.
 The Soviet army deployed T-34-85 medium tanks as well as the new T-54s, heavy IS-3 tanks, 152mm ISU-152 mobile assault guns and open-top BTR-152 armored personnel carriers.